ericvpineda/sudoku_react/README.md

 Completed:
 - set up files and basic UI
 - complete sudoku solver fxn
+- implemented react-hook-mousetrap for keypad input

 Issues:
 - Control buttons shift below when page shinks small enough

 Solved:
+- how to select cells with background color
+    - create selectedCell property in cellSlice and use ternary statement with styles to highlight background

 Future Ideas:
 - Create settings page (left-hand)